 - Roller blinds might are suitable for almost all types of windows and doors, but they are not the best option for odd-shaped windows and sliding glass doors.
 It should also be noted that roller blinds do not provide complete light shut out.

 - Café and bistro blinds are designed to offer crisp and clear views while simultaneously protecting you from the elements.
 They are made from extruded PVC, which provides strength, durability, water resistance, optical clarity and even UV protection.
 We are including them in the same category as roller blinds because they are operated in a manner similar to that of indoor roller blinds.
 As the name suggests, café and bistro blinds are usually installed in establishments in order to shield the guests from the wind, the rain, and the sun.
 Some homeowners use them for their outdoor entertainment areas.
+Do you want to introduce bistro blinds to your backyard?

-- Day-night blinds are a brand new style of blinds, which are a mix between roller blinds and Venetian blinds.
+- Day and night blinds are a brand new style of blinds, which are a mix between roller blinds and Venetian blinds.
 They are unique because they feature horizontal panels that have a revolutionary two-layer fabric structure.
 One of the layers is transparent (day blind) and the other is black (night blind).
 Day-night blinds insulate your home by trapping the heat in the winter and keep your home cool by reflecting the light and providing shade in the summer.

 Venetian blinds are another crowd favourite.
 You can find them in almost all Australian homes, in part due to their extreme practicality and versatility.
 They can be made of aluminium, wooden or plastic horizontal slats that are suspended on two cords or strips of cloth.
 The cords keep the slats the same distance apart and allow you to regulate how much light gets in by tilting them.
 You can also raise or lower them if you want more or less light in your room.